-Maximize your final insurance compensation by including all your hard costs with the help of this free Car Accident Damages Checklist.
+Maximize your insurance claim compensation by including all your hard costs with the help of this free Car Accident Damages Checklist.

 Auto insurance companies look at your hard costs – meaning measurable expenses like medical bills and lost wages – as the basis for calculating the value of your injury claim.

 You can maximize your final compensation by making sure you’ve gathered bills, receipts, and other documentation for every hard cost incurred because of your injuries.
 Our free Checklist for Injury Hard Costs can help you make sure you don’t overlook any reimbursable expenses.

 Click on the image below to download the PDF checklist:

 Why Hard Costs Are Important for Your Claim

 Hard costs, also called economic damages, are costs, expenses, and financial losses that you would not have incurred if you hadn’t been injured in a car accident.
 These are measurable economic losses, meaning there is an objective dollar value supported by detailed bills, receipts, and wage statements.

 You have a right to expect the at-fault driver to pay for your economic damages, as well as your non-economic damages, commonly referred to as “pain and suffering.”
 The value of your injury claim can be calculated by totaling your hard costs, and adding a multiple of that total to account for your pain and suffering.